emirpasic/gods/README.md

 All ordered containers have stateful iterators.
 Typically an iterator is obtained by _Iterator()_ function of an ordered container.
 Once obtained, iterator's _Next()_ function moves the iterator to the next element and returns true if there was a next element.
 If there was an element, then element's can be obtained by iterator's _Value()_ function.
 Depending on the ordering type, it's position can be obtained by iterator's _Index()_ or _Key()_ functions.
 Some containers even provide reversible iterators, essentially the same, but provide another extra _Prev()_ function that moves the iterator to the previous element and returns true if there was a previous element.

+Note: it is unsafe to remove elements from container while iterating.

 #### IteratorWithIndex

 An [iterator](#iterator) whose elements are referenced by an index.